Bariatric Surgery: Lasting Results, Healthier Future

 • No rerouting of the intestines or foreign devices implanted

-• Improved or resolved obesity-related conditions like diabetes and hypertension
+• Improved or resolved obesity-related conditions like type 2 diabetes and high blood pressure

-Gastric sleeve surgery offers a powerful combination of volume restriction and hormonal changes that helps patients achieve lasting weight loss while improving their overall quality of life.
+Gastric sleeve surgery offers a powerful combination of volume restriction and hormonal changes that help Bay Area patients achieve lasting weight loss while improving their overall quality of life.

 Bariatric Surgery

-This gold-standard weight loss procedure creates a small stomach pouch and reroutes the digestive tract to promote substantial weight loss and metabolic improvements.
+This gold-standard weight loss surgery creates a small stomach pouch and reroutes the digestive tract to promote substantial weight loss and metabolic improvements.
+Gastric bypass surgery is considered the most effective surgical treatment for severe obesity and diabetes.

 Your surgeon creates a small egg-sized stomach pouch and connects it directly to the middle portion of your small intestine, bypassing the rest of the stomach and upper intestinal tract.
-This dual-approach procedure typically takes 2-3 hours and is performed laparoscopically through small incisions.
+This dual-approach procedure typically takes 2-3 hours and is performed laparoscopically through small incisions using the da Vinci robotic surgical system.

 • Dramatic weight loss results (typically 70-80% of excess weight)

-• Immediate improvement in diabetes and metabolic conditions
+• Immediate improvement in type 2 diabetes and metabolic conditions

 • Reduced hunger and increased feeling of fullness